Last Updated on February 27, 2021 by Jim Ferri

 By Jim Ferri

 The southwestern corner of South Dakota – an area roughly 100 miles wide – is one of the best places in the USA for a family road trip.

 It’s easily accessible by car and air service.
 There are also plenty of hotels, restaurants and campgrounds, and an incredible number of things to see and do.
 You’ll find national monuments and national and state parks; natural wonders; and plenty of activities to keep you busy for days.

 The reason this South Dakota road trip / family vacation is good, it’s a near-perfect place for a family as well as a multi-generational group.

 From small children and teenagers right through to grandparents, there’s many things for everyone.
 Within an hour’s drive in almost any direction you’ll find an incredible number of things to do.

 Even if you can’t take the trip this year, plan to take it sometime during the next few years.
 It’s a road-trip experience everyone in the family will remember forever.

 The itinerary that follows is the route I took on a South Dakota road trip, before there were pandemic considerations.
 Note that we’ve given all driving distances from Rapid City since it’s in the center of the area of this road trip.
+It’s also the major airport in the area.
 You may want to follow our group’s daily route, or just drive directly from Rapid City to specific places.

 Several of the areas listed here are under the aegis of the National Park System.
 The government is currently increasing access and services in a phased approach across all units of the National Park System.
 You can check the status of each park through the National Park Service site.